Pascua Florida: History and Significance

 Pascua Florida Day commemorates the arrival of Juan Ponce de León on the shores of the state of Florida in 1513.
-Florida is now known as the "Flower State" because of the connection to Ponce de Leon and Pascua Florida.
+Florida is now known as the "land of flowers" because of the connection to Ponce de Leon and Pascua Florida.
 Since its entry into legislature, the holiday, while having no specific celebratory acts, usually culminates in a period of retrospection of Florida's rich history and the preceding events that led to it.

 Celebration

-Pascua Florida Day is only celebrated in Florida.
-The holiday was adopted into Florida law on April 2 of 1953 at the suggestion of Mary A. Harrell, a Social Studies teacher in Jacksonville, Florida.
+Pascua Florida Day is celebrated only in Florida.
+The holiday was adopted into Florida law on April 2 of 1953, at the suggestion of Mary A. Harrell, a Social Studies teacher in Jacksonville, Florida.
 From that point on, the week within which the holiday falls, usually March 27 to April 2, is dubbed Pascua Florida Week to honor Florida's history, and school children and adults alike, are urged to observe the time by partaking in commemorative exercises and programs.